Revolutionary-Games/Thrive-Launcher/README.md

 ### Running

 Now you should have everything set up.
-You can run Thrive launcher with `npm start` in the thrive-launcher directory.
-If you wish to enable devtools (inspector, console etc.), use `npm run start-dev` instead.
+You can run Thrive launcher with `dotnet run` in the Thrive-Launcher directory.
+Or use a C# IDE to open the project files to run.

 ### Issues

-If you have issues first make that electron is properly installed, then make sure that you ran `npm install`.
-Also make sure that you are in the correct directory, you should be in the base thrive launcher directory that contains the file `package.json`.
+If you have issues first make sure that dotnet SDK is properly installed and you have ran `dotnet restore` in the launcher's folder.

 Creating releases
 -----------------

-Packages are now made with electron builder.
-There are targets for making the releases included in package.json.
-They can be ran like
-this: `npm run dist` and `npm run dist:win`
+TODO: new packaging approach